 What is a Geisha?

 Fukuya and Teruha are geisha, Japan’s traditional female hostess entertainers.
 More accurately, Fukuya is a geisha, and her younger counterpart Teruha is a hangyoku.
 In Tokyo as well as some other parts of the country, those who have completed their training are called geisha while those in training are called hangyoku, or half-jewel, because they receive half salary during their training period when they learn how to act like a geisha.
 In Kyoto, full geisha are known as geiko, while those in training are called maiko.
 Teruha, 19, just debuted a year ago and is still learning the ropes while Fukuya, at 26, has finished her initial training.
 The word geisha actually means artisan, and reflects their dedication to traditional arts and culture.

 According to Yoko Hori, a Tokyo-based tour director and lecturer, the training regimen for both geiko and maiko is demanding.
-Part of the geisha daily routine includes studying how to host the tea ceremony and also learn to dance, sing and play musical instruments like shamisen (a three-stringed instrument), koto (Japanese harp) and taiko (Japanese drums).
+Part of the geisha daily routine includes studying how to host traditional ceremonies and also learn to dance, sing and play musical instruments like shamisen (a three-stringed instrument), koto (Japanese harp) and taiko (Japanese drums).
 “They also learn about politics and economics… to converse fluidly with their guests,” she adds.
 “They meet people in spheres of influence to learn about current events and the topics of the day.
 They attend training every day.”

 “When the instructor comes, all of us play instruments together,” chimes in Fukuya.
 “Some people also do calligraphy, nagauta (long ballads accompanied by shamisen), and Noh (a type of traditional theater).”

 Teruha, who began the training with dance, agrees the regimen is rigorous.
 “I’m currently learning how to play the bamboo flute.
 I’m also learning [to host the] tea ceremony, taiko and hand drum,” she continues.
 “We have an instructor come teach us for each instrument, and we practice.
 But dance is the main thing.